jumpingjoy/watchnationpro/apple-watch-series-6-review.md

 #### How good is oxygen absorption Tracking in Apple watch series 6?

-Blood oxygen monitoring is a new feature for Apple.
-It has been introduced in Apple Watch Series 6 for the first time.
-An optical heart sensor has been redesigned to measure blood oxygen also.
-However, the blood oxygen level calculated can't be used for medical use but fitness and wellness purposes.
-This oxygen level can be tracked in Blood Oxygen App.
-Check this app after updating your iPhone's later version of iOS and also Apple watch series 6 to the later version of watchOS.
-To measure blood oxygen level, open the blood oxygen app in your watch and tap on the start button.
-Keep your wrist steady and watch your face upwards.
-It takes 15 seconds to calculate blood oxygen level.
-It will show results after 15 seconds.
+Blood oxygen monitoring is a new feature for Apple in Apple Watch 6 for the first time.
+An optical heart sensor has been redesigned to measure your blood oxygen and display in blood oxygen app.
+However, the blood oxygen monitoring calculated can’t be used for medical use but fitness and wellness purposes.

+You must update your iPhone’s later version of iOS and also Apple watch 6 to the later version of watchOS and check the blood oxygen app.
+To measure blood oxygen, open the blood oxygen app in your watch and tap on the start button.
+Keep your wrist steady with your watch  facing the roof.
+The spo2 sensor takes 15 seconds to measure your blood oxygen.
+The device will show results after 15 seconds.

 #### How well is sleep monitored in Apple watch series 6?

-The sleep app is connected with Clock, which has settings of bedtime (customizable).
-This feature monitors your sleep if you wear it during sleep.
+The sleep tracking feature available in apple watch 6 analyses and records your sleeping patterns.
+The sleep app is connected with the Clock, which has settings of bedtime (customizable).
+This feature monitors your sleep tracking if you wear it during sleep that helps in treatment of sleep related diseases like sleep apnea.
 The app shows results such as average sleep time, bedtime.
-You can see a bar graph that shows the analysis of your sleep for a week or month.
-Light green marks in the graph show bedtimes, and Dark green marks indicate sleep times.
-However, it does not provide any other info such as sleep stages such as light sleep, REM sleep, Deep sleep, time taken for each stage, etc. In this case, the Apple watch has to improve much in sleep tracking.
+You can see a bar graph that displays the sleep tracking data for a week or month.
+The light green marks in the graph show bedtimes, and dark green marks indicate sleep times.
+However, it does not provide any other advanced sleep tracking info such as sleep stages such as light sleep, REM sleep, Deep sleep, time taken for each stage, etc. In this case, the Apple watch has to improve the sleep tracking feature considerably.

 #### How well are the steps counted in the Apple watch series 6?

 The activity app counts the steps.
 You can access this feature easily through the rolling digital crown.
-It will take you to the activity app.
-By scrolling down using the same digital crown, you can see the step count.
+It will take you to the activity app.  you can see the step count by scrolling down using the same digital crown.

 ### Apple watch series 6 Review: Gym Equipment Usage and Gym Profile Features